aloistr/swisseph/doc/swisseph.md

 for unpredictable motions of the celestial pole (free core nutation) and other micro-improvements.
 We are not freaky enough to do that.

-### Test 4: Heliocentric Apparent Positions, Ecliptic Longitude and Latitude {#test-4-heliocentric-apparent-positions-ecliptic-longitude-and-latitude .list-paragraph}
+### Test 4: Heliocentric Apparent Positions, Ecliptic Longitude and Latitude

 Now, let us do the same calculations heliocentrically by changing the observer location to "\@sun".